Skip to main content

 kubectl get pods -n <namespace> -l app.kubernetes.io/instance=agent-mesh

-To upgrade individual agents deployed through SAM, use the agent's release name and update the image tag:
+To upgrade an individual agent or workflow deployed using SAM, use its release name and update its image tag:

-Important: If the agent chart name has changed between versions, you may need to delete and recreate the agent deployment instead of upgrading.
+Important: If the agent or workflow chart name has changed between versions, you may need to delete and recreate the agent deployment instead of upgrading.
 See Troubleshooting below.

 # Update Helm repository first